-This programme is subject to University approval and due for launch in September 2022.
+This programme is subject to University approval and due for launch in September 2023.
+You will not be able to apply until Autumn 2022.

 The MA English Language offers you the opportunity to study in depth the range of topics, themes and frameworks that underpin the contemporary discipline of English Language.
 In addition to coverage through taught modules of the broader field, you will undertake your own research project, within your chosen specialist topic, through the Dissertation component.